 Dates to remember

-14th May – Ipswich Show Holiday.
+2nd May – Labour Day Public Holiday.
 The Centre will be closed for this public holiday.

 Discounted Holiday Rate: We would like to remind parents that each child is eligible to discounted holiday rates, subject to certain conditions.
 These include having an up-to-date account, providing two weeks' notice (there is a specific form for this in the sign in area) and having enough eligible absences to cover the dates requested.
 The discount is limited to two weeks per calendar year.

-Exclusion of ill children – with the cooler weather and the flu season about to hit, we would like to re-affirm our illness and exclusion policy.
+Exclusion of ill children – we would like to re-affirm our illness and exclusion policy.